Who can join?

 Students who register in SURE will be eligible to receive co-curricular credit by completing a minimum ten hours of research training, webinars, or events supported or delivered through SURE each term (fall, winter, or summer).
 SURE also partners with the College of Graduate and Postdoctoral Studies for the annual Summer Symposium, and with the USSU to support the Undergraduate Research Symposium in January.

-Fall 2020 Registration ended September 30th 2020.
-Winter 2021 SURE registration will open in December 2020.
+Winter 2021 SURE registration is now closed.
 However, all undergraduate researchers are welcome to access and use our resources.

 Webinars, Training and Events